-- 1.2.1 Whenever more than one cabin crew member is carried on a flight, the operator must nominate a crewin-charge.
-The CIC will be responsible to the pilot-in-command for the conduct and co-ordination of the cabin safety and emergency procedures specified in the operations manual. - 1.2.2 An operator shall not appoint a person to the post of CIC unless that person has at least one year's experience as an operating cabin crew member and has completed an appropriate course of training.
+- 1.2.1 Whenever more than one cabin crew member is carried on a flight, the operator must nominate a crew-incharge.
+The in-charge cabin crew member will be responsible to the pilot-in-command for the conduct and co-ordination of the cabin safety and emergency procedures specified in the operations manual. - 1.2.2 An operator shall not appoint a person to the post of in-charge cabin crew member unless that person has at least one years experience as an operating cabin crew member and has completed an appropriate course of training.

-1.2.3 An operator shall establish procedures to select the next most suitably qualified cabin crew member to operate as CIC in the event of the nominated CIC becoming unable to operate.
+1.2.3 An operator shall establish procedures to select the next most suitably qualified cabin crew member to operate as in-charge cabin crew member in the event of the nominated in-charge cabin crew member becoming unable to operate.
 Such procedures must be acceptable to the Authority and take into account the cabin crew member's operational experience.